Modern Slavery Statement

 Position: CEO

-For and behalf of Stott and May and its subsidiary companies
+For and on behalf of Stott and May and its subsidiary companies